opset/openset/README.md

 # Release Notes

+### 0.4.5

+- the `event` query endpoint has been renamed `report`.
+The new name expresses the purpose of the endpoint better, as events play a role in all queries.
+- `id_type` is
+- added `customers` query.
+The customer query returns a list of customer id's and selected `customer properties` or computed values for each customer.
+The list can be paginated, and sorted on alternate indexes (defined when a table is created).
+- faster smaller indexes.
+The old index caused lots of memory reallocation as indexes grew.
+An LRU was also added to the indexing system to keep hot indexes in an uncompressed state.
+- added lamda functions in select statements.
+A lambda allows a select parameter to get it's value from a code.
+This could makes it possible to select the value of a variable or inline aggregation.

 ### 0.4.4

 -   added `id_type` to switch in create table.
 This is now required and allows you to specify `numeric` or `textual` customer ids.